gesundkrank/jQuery.xml/README.md

 ###v0.4
 - changed API
 - name of tags to search for in xml-file is now changeable
+- compatible to jQuery >= 1.9 (no use of $.browser anymore)
+- async : true in xml ajax request

 ###v0.3
 - "append" method supports callback